Wednesday, December 30, 2009

 So, what constitutes a change in terms of Group Policy processing?
 There are a number of factors but the most obvious is that if you make a change to a GPO, clients processing that GPO will detect the change and reprocess that GPO.
 How does a client know that a GPO has changed?
 It relies on version numbers on the GPO and within the client to figure it out.

 A GPO is composed of two pieces—the GPC stored in Active Directory under the CN=Policies, CN=System container within each domain, and the GPT stored in SYSVOL under the "Policies" folder.
 Each piece of the GPO contains a version number.
 For the GPC, this version number is stored in the versionNumber attribute on the GPC object.
 For the GPT, it's stored within the gpt.ini file at the root of a given GPT.
 The client also keeps a record of the version numbers of the GPOs it has processed (both per-computer and per-user) within its registry.
-This version information is held under HKLM\Software\Microsoft\Windows\Currentversion\Group Policy\History for the computer and HKLM\Software\Microsoft\Windows\Currentversion\Group Policy\ for the user on each client.
+This version information is held under HKLM\Software\Microsoft\Windows\Currentversion\Group Policy\History for the computer and HKLM\Software\Microsoft\Windows\Currentversion\Group Policy\

 When Group Policy processing occurs, one of the parts is to examine the version numbers of all GPOs that the computer or user are subject to and compare them to any processed during the last cycle, as found in the registry.
 If any of the version numbers of the current GPOs are different (note that they only have to be different—they could be bigger or smaller!), those GPOs will be processed during the current processing cycle.
 If not, they are not processed unless one of the other change conditions are met.
 Those other change conditions are as follows: